 INTRODUCTION

 The University of Illinois is governed by The Board of Trustees of the University (“GB”) which is appointed by the Governor of the State of Illinois.
-The GB upholds the Medical Staff Organizational Documents that have been approved by the GB.
-The President of the University is responsible for the administration of the University within the lines of general policy approved by the GB and submits to GB such matters as require their authority for accomplishment.
+The GB or authorized designee upholds the Medical Staff Organizational Documents that have been approved by the GB or authorized designee.
+The President of the University is responsible for the administration of the University within the lines of general policy approved by the GB or authorized designee and submits to GB or authorized designee such matters as require their authority for accomplishment.
 The President delegates the responsibilities for administering the activities of the University of Illinois at Chicago to the Chancellor of the University of Illinois at Chicago.
 The Chancellor delegates the responsibilities for administering the activities of the University of Illinois Hospital and Clinics (“Hospital”) and clinical enterprise to the Vice Chancellor for Health Affairs (“VCHA”), who delegates the responsibilities for administering the Hospital to the Hospital CEO or successor position.

 The Chief Medical Officer (“CMO”) reports to the Hospital CEO or successor position and serves as the key liaison between Hospital leadership and the Medical Staff, the Chiefs of the Clinical Services, College of Medicine leadership, and outside parties and agencies for matters related to clinical delivery of care.
-The CMO is appointed by the Hospital CEO with approval by the MSEC to the GB, which is responsible for their appointment.
+The CMO is appointed by the Hospital CEO with approval by the MSEC to the GB or authorized designee, which is responsible for their appointment.

 The Organized Medical Staff is responsible for establishing and maintaining patient care standards and oversight of the quality of care, treatment, and services rendered by practitioners privileged through the Medical Staff process.
 The Organized Medical Staff recognizes the need to operate within this administrative framework in attempting to fulfill its objectives under these Bylaws.